 The Robotron Kantine is the former company restaurant and one of the last standing buildings of the already demolished Robotron computer factory complex, once a crown jewel of technological innovation, but also of architectural optimism, in Dresden and in the whole DDR in the 1960s and 1970s.
 However, after the closure of the factory, its fate has been somewhat troublesome.
 For a while, it has served as a venue for various cultural activities and also as a rehearsal room for the nearby Semperoper, but in the last few years it has been standing empty in an ever deteriorating state.
 The discussion about its possible reactivation gained more momentum during the preparation phase of Dresden's application for the title of European Capital of Culture for 2025, in frame of which several new concepts were developed for the building.
 Now, as the city of Dresden is no longer in competition for the title, the future of the Robotron Kantine remains uncertain.
 Opening it up through art can pave the way to revive it as a cultural venue.

-This theme is also the focus of Flowing Connections, a cultural cooperation co-financed by the Creative Europe program of the European Union, that plays a vital role in the organisation of the OSTRALE Biennale O21, especially when it comes to the curatorial process, the preparation and the opening of the exhibition.
-It also enables us to take a selection of the artworks presented in Dresden to exhibitions in Budapest, Rijeka/Split/Zagreb (Croatia) and the European Capital of Culture Kaunas (Lithuania) in the year 2022.
+This theme is also the focus of Flowing Connections, a cultural cooperation co-financed by the Creative Europe program of the European Union, that played a vital role in the organisation of the OSTRALE Biennale O21, especially when it came to the curatorial process, the preparation and the opening of the exhibition.
+It also enables us to take a selection of the artworks presented in Dresden to exhibitions in Budapest, Split (Croatia) and the European Capital of Culture Kaunas (Lithuania) in the year 2022.
 The exhibitions are accompanied by other activities such as an artist in residence programme, workshops and symposia on issues of digitalisation, sustainability, communication strategies and inclusion.